velaboratory/getting_started/README.md

 # getting_started
+This document is intended to help you get started with a new Unity project featuring VEL components for Quest 3.

 * Start a blank Unity 3D project
 	* add a proper gitignore file to the folder (and git init)